Reading time: Less than 1 minute

 Increase your vocabulary and you’ll make your writing much more precise.
 That’s why I provide a word of the week.
 Today’s word: synecdoche…

-Here is how Dreyer used the term, in his acknowledgments section:
+Here is how Alam used the term:

 The word is a literary term (hence the dim bell), meaning a figure of speech in which a part is made to represent the whole or vice versa.
 Here are some examples: